m-kondratenko/URL-Shortener/README.md

 Notes

 This application uses the following technologies:
 - HTML, CSS for main blocks and styling;
 - javaScript, Ajax for communicating with server without reloading of the page;
 - PHP for main server logic;
 - Silex framework for easier rooting.

+Required PHP 5.6.
+In php.ini you should set the following parameters: php_value phar.readonly 0
+php_value phar.require_hash 0

 When main page is first loaded, HTML will be given to user whereas verification of 15 days URLs expiring will be performed on server side.
 Then user inserts his/her URL and can insert desired URL.
 After pressing the button, inserted data is sent to the server via ajax request.
 The data is passing through a few steps:
 - URL is checked if it is real by sending http request;
 - URL and desired URL are modified to prevent html/sql injections;
 - desired URL is checked if it is already presents in the DB;